aotta/PicoPAC/README.md

 **NOTE** filename are "fixed" and hardcoded in firmware to match the "selectgame.bin" menu.
 You should find all the ROM with matching filenames following this site https://rene-g7400.datatex.nl/
 Please don't forget to upload the here provided "selectgame.bin" file in flash!!!!

 **NOTE 2** 3D files for shell are WIP and probably the PCB doesn't fit perfectly withous some cut/drill to PCB holes!!
+(Thanks to Mike Wilson for the Logo version)

 ![ScreenShot](https://raw.githubusercontent.com/aotta/PicoPAC/main/pictures/picopac3.jpg)
 ![ScreenShot](https://raw.githubusercontent.com/aotta/PicoPAC/main/pictures/picopac6.jpg)